9 Uncommon Home Inspections to Consider Before Selling

 What will the inspector discover inside your home for sale in Houston, TX?
 What hidden home flaws will end up costing you?

 However, a savvy seller knows to get ahead of the game.
-From pest inspections to foundation assessments and mold testing, there are plenty of specialized precautions you can take to prep your home for sale.
+From roof inspections to foundation assessments, there are plenty of specialized precautions you can take to prep your home for sale.
 A good resource for more information is the InterNACHI.

 Here are 10 uncommon presale home inspections you should consider before listing your property.